The kitchen is the place for it all. Functional lighting – and welcoming environments – are key.

 Add brightness to specific areas to make day to day tasks easier.

 Task Tips: Accentuate kitchen cabinets with low-voltage mini-lights over, under, or inside cabinets.

-When selecting undercabinet lights, choose energy-efficient fixtures that cover at least two-thirds the length of the counter.
+When selecting undercabinet lights, choose energy-efficient light fixtures that cover at least two-thirds the length of the counter.
 When mounting, place the fixtures as close to the front of the cabinets as possible.
 This helps you avoid glare reflecting off of work surfaces.

 If you use Task Lighting techniques in your kitchen, you might want to consider:

 Highlight features or decorative pieces to enhance the overall look of the area.

 Accent Tips: Consider decorative pendants when lighting dinettes, nooks and island counters.
 When used with a dimmer control, these ceiling-hung fixtures will provide you with adequate task lighting for homework or hobbies and allow you to lower the light for dining or entertaining.